StargazerX0/tp/docs/DeveloperGuide.md

 4. Player would be prompted to make a decision based on the event.
 5. Based on the decision made and the event type, the player would receive different rewards or punishments.
 6. The event would add uncertainty and excitement to the game.

+> [!NOTE]
+> - Random event triggered is based on probability of each event type defined in `EventGenerator` class.
+> - However, the probability of each event type can be adjusted based on the player's status.
+E.g. if the player's health is low, the probability of getting sick will be higher.

 ## File Management
 ![Save.png](UML%20diagram%2FSave.png)